-Jane Rogoyska is a writer whose work explores themes of conflict, exile, identity, memory and politics.
-She has a particular interest in the turbulent period between the 1930s and the beginning of the Cold War in Europe, with a recent focus on Poland’s wartime and post-war experience.
+Jane Rogoyska is a writer and historian whose work explores themes of conflict, exile, identity, memory and politics in 20th-century Europe.
+She has a particular interest in the turbulent period between the 1930s and the beginning of the Cold War, with a recent focus on Poland’s wartime and post-war experience.

 She studied Modern Languages at Cambridge University and film direction at the NSFTV in Leeds and the Polish National Film School in Łódź, working extensively as a filmmaker before deciding to focus on her own research.
-She has now written three full-length books and collaborated on a series of connected projects in radio, film, theatre and photography.
+Her books include the first English-language biography of the photojournalist Gerda Taro and the prize-winning ‘Surviving Katyń’ (Mark Lynton History Prize, 2022).
+She has also collaborated on projects in radio, film, theatre and photography.